webspinner/lookout.github.com/_posts/2012-04-18-integration-testing-with-foreman.md

 service-oriented architecture is that you not only have to expect failure to happen, you have to plan and test for it.

-As of late we've been using a tool called [Foreman](https://github.com/ddollar/foreman) for some projects to manage their own "development stacks."
+As of late I've been using a tool called [Foreman](https://github.com/ddollar/foreman) for some projects to manage their own "development stacks."
 A single service might be composed of a `redis-server` instance, a MySQL database and a Rails or [Sinatra](http://sinatrarb.com) application.

-Managing this with Foreman is easy enough, we would create a `Procfile` with the contents:
+Managing this with Foreman is easy enough, I would create a `Procfile` with the contents:

     web: ruby app.rb